 I update the value of my apartment once a year every January.
-I use the lowest of 3 calculation methods.
-1 the government assessed value, 2 the fair market value, or 3 my original purchase price in 2009, which was $230,000, plus inflation (CPI) every year.
-In 2013, the 3rd method gives the lowest value of $252,000 so I will use this number to calculate my net worth with.
-I update the value of my farm twice a year.
-Once at the end of December, and the second time is an adjustment in April.
-I calculate the value by taking the average of inflation, and the annual farmland value report by Farm Credit Canada.
+I use my original purchase price in 2009, which was $230,000, plus inflation (CPI) every year.
+In 2013, this puts my home’s value at $252,000.
+I also update the value of my farms once a year, which is in April because that’s when the annual farmland value report by Farm Credit Canada is released.
+I calculate the farms’ value by taking the average of the numbers from the report and inflation (CPI.)
 These conservative valuation methods for my properties are designed to keep my net worth less volatile, and curb the effects of false signs such as speculation.
 I update my net worth once a month.

 Current Goals Progress